 In any case, you need to make sure you find the right tone, stay clear and concise, and keep your team focused.
 You should be looking to make it count every time you present to your team members, even if it’s your day-to-day team.

 So without further ado, let’s delve into the best practices for group communicating and collaborating remotely with these five virtual presentation tips.

 Engage your team

-When working remotely, keeping up with consistent communication is really important.
+When working remotely, keeping up with consistent interpersonal communication is really important.
 By now most of us have become masters at using video tools like Zoom and Google Hangouts.
 But, with so many virtual meetings and check-ins on our calendars, it’s extra important to keep your team interested and engaged.

 While engaging your team and audience is key for virtual presentations, it can also be applied to all kinds of meetings, including less structured WIPs and team catch ups.